2023 Challenge Winners Announced

 The National Institute of Biomedical Imaging and Bioengineering (NIBIB) and VentureWell are challenging undergraduate student teams to develop technology solutions to unmet needs in any area of healthcare.
-Three NIH partners, NIH Office of AIDS Research, the National Institute of Minority and Health Disparities, and the National Cancer Institute are providing a prize each for 1.) technologies for HIV/AIDS prevention and/or care, 2.) technologies for underrepresented populations and/or for low-resource settings, and 3.) technologies for cancer prevention, diagnosis and treatment prize.
+Five NIH partners, NIH Office of AIDS Research, the National Institute on Minority Health and Health Disparities, the National Cancer Institute, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, and the National Institutes of Nursing Research are providing a prize each for: 1) technologies for HIV/AIDS prevention and/or care, 2) technologies for underrepresented populations and/or for low-resource settings, 3) technologies for cancer prevention, diagnosis and treatment prize, 4) rehabilitative and assistive technologies for the functional and healthcare needs of people with physical disabilities and and 5) technologies to empower nurses in community settings.

-- Award Ceremony: October 2021, Biomedical Engineering Society Conference, Orlando, Florida
+- Award Ceremony: October 2023, Biomedical Engineering Society Conference, Seattle, Washington

 - The Steven H. Krosnick Prize: $20,000